MicrosoftDocs/win32/desktop-src/ADSI/getting-started-with-asp-for-adsi.md

 One advantage of using ADSI with ASP is that you can create a richer user experience because you can use Visual Basic to create an ADSI application and offer it to a user through a standard webpage.
 For example, you could create a webpage that enables employees to enter the last name of an employee and get back a phone number for that employee, or create a form that allows employees to update personal information in a company human resources database.

-ASP code starts with '<%' and ends with '%&gt;'.
+ASP code starts with '<%' and ends with '%>'.
 You can add ADSI code as VBScript or Visual Basic.

 To create an ASP page, you can use a webpage editor, Notepad or other text editor, or the Microsoft Visual Studio .NET development system.